lizmat/articles/rakuast-for-early-adopters-2.md

   )
 );
 ```
 So it looks like each character in the charclass is a separate `RakuAST::Regex::CharClassEnumerationElement::Character` object.
 With this knowledge, it is pretty easy to make a custom `token` for the characters in a given string.
-Let's create a subroutine "chars-matcher" that will create a token with a charclass with the characters for a given string:
+Let's create a subroutine "chars-matcher" that will create a token with a charclass of the characters for a given string:
 ```
 sub chars-matcher($string) {
     my @elements = $string.comb.unique.map: {